chicoferreira/llmbundle/README.md

 ### Examples

-Search for all files in the current directory (files in `.gitignore` are ignored):
+Search for all files in the current directory (files in `.gitignore` are ignored automatically):

 ```shell
 llmbundle